flowcate/deephub-advanced-setup/README.md

 Note: You may have to stop the system and restart it again because the DeepHub may not have gotten all the latest roles and scopes because the keycloak configuration was ongoing.

-In your browser, you may now head over to https://localhost/deephub-ui to access the DeepHub UI.
+In your browser, you may now head over to https://localhost/deephub-admin-ui/ or https://localhost/deephub-kiosk-ui/ to access the DeepHub UI.
 This will cause a warning from your internet browser because this repo only contains a self-signed certificate for the https connection.
 Accept it within the browser's warning dialog and you should be redirected to the UI and from there immediately to the keycloak authentication request.
 Enter "deephub-tester" as the username and the password you've chosen and login.
 You will now be redirected to the DeepHub UI.

 Have fun with the DeepHub!